 VOCs are gases emitted from certain solids and liquids.
 As a gaseous pollutant, they are invisible, sometimes odorless and frequently ignored by homeowners.
 VOCs include a variety of recognizable chemicals such as benzene, ethylene glycol, formaldehyde, methylene chloride and tetrachloroethylene.

 Household Cleaning Products and Air Pollutants

 There are several household products that contribute to indoor air pollution, such as pesticides and building materials.
-In addition, common, frequently-used cleaning products are a significant VOC source.
-Let’s take a look at some of the most common household cleaning products and the air pollutants they produce.
-And yes, you’ll find that a majority of household products emit VOCs.
+In addition, common frequently-used cleaning products are a significant VOC source.
+Let’s take a look at some of the most common household cleaning products and the VOCs they produce.
+And yes, you’ll find that a majority of household products contribute to indoor air pollution.